-It would be nice to just work from the top of the Product Backlog without thinking about it, but there are several reasons that it doesn’t work.
+It would be nice to just work from the top of the Product Backlog without worrying ab out the work ordering, but there are several reasons that doesn’t work.
 Product Backlog Items (PBIs) are not of uniform size and the team has to create a deliverable product increment within the time box of a Sprint.
 So the team has to figure out what will fit and they may have to juggle the PBI ordering, and maybe even adjust some PBI content.

 The team typically does not understand PBIs in enough detail to completely prescribe how Developers will implement them.
 In fact, design of PBIs to that level is waste because PBIs might queue up undeveloped for some time, and the business and team context may change over time making all the work you have put into the PBIs irrelevant.
-Or other PBIs may come up, possibly deferring a PBI indefinitely.
-But some design thinking is in order for developers to consider how they will implement a given PBI.
+Or other PBIs may find their way onto the Product Backlog, possibly deferring other PBIs indefinitely.
+But some design thinking is in order for the developers to consider how they will implement a given PBI.
 If they do this too early then such plans may become out-of-date, and they don’t want to plan too late.

 Development Team members may need to adjust their work plan during the Sprint as they come to understand more about business needs and technical constraints.
 This is difficult when working with large, monolithic PBIs.

 At the beginning of every Sprint the Scrum Team (or all the teams that together deliver a jointly developed product increment) meets to plan how they will create value during the Sprint.
-This involves developing a Sprint Goal and creating a plan for what the Development Team will develop and how they will develop it.
-This requires that the Scrum Team perform sufficient design on the upcoming work to have a high degree of confidence about what the upcoming development entails, and that they can complete the during the Sprint (see Granularity Gradient).
+They agree to a Sprint Goal and create a plan for what the Development Team will develop and how they will develop it.
+This requires that the Scrum Team do a detailed enough design of the solution to have a high degree of confidence about how they will build the product, and that they feel that the can complete their work plan during the Sprint (see Granularity Gradient).

 During Sprint Planning the Scrum Team creates the Sprint Goal and produces the initial version of the Sprint Backlog.
 An incidental output is an updated Product Backlog.
-If the Product Backlog is not yet a totally refined backlog at the beginning of Sprint Planning (perhaps because the Product Owner has added new items near the top of the backlog since last meeting with the Developers) then the Scrum Team discusses, estimates, breaks down and orders the new PBIs in preparation for their inclusion in the work plan of the imminent Sprint.
+If the Product Backlog is not yet a totally refined backlog at the beginning of Sprint Planning (perhaps because the Product Owner has added new items near the top of the backlog since last meeting with the Developers) then the Scrum Team discusses, estimates, breaks down and orders the new PBIs to prepare them for the work plan of the imminent Sprint.

 The main activities of Sprint Planning are for the team to ensure the Product Backlog is Ready; to come to a consensus on a Sprint Goal; to select the PBIs the team forecasts they can deliver this Sprint; and to plan how to do that work and achieve the Sprint Goal.
-Most teams find it best to do these activities concurrently, for example figuring out how to do work helps one understand its scope and effort required (velocity can be effective for forecasting the amount of work that the Development Team can complete in a Sprint).
+Most teams find it best to do these activities concurrently, for example figuring out how to do work helps one understand its scope and effort required (velocity can be effective for forecasting the amount of work that the Development Team can complete in a Sprint; see Notes on Velocity ).
 That, of course, influences how much the developers can complete in a Sprint.

-It is important to allow sufficient time in the Sprint Planning for sufficient design to create a well-understood Sprint Backlog.
+It is important that Sprint Planning allow enough for enough design to create a well-understood Sprint Backlog.
 But the planning should be time boxed.
-A rule of thumb is that the event should endure a maximum of 8 hours for a 4 week Sprint and proportionally less for shorter Sprints.
+A rule of thumb is that the event should take no more than eight hours for a four-week Sprint and proportionally less for shorter Sprints.
 If it takes longer, it takes longer — but seek kaizen opportunities to reduce the amount of time planning and to correspondingly increase the time spent on building product.

 A key output of Sprint Planning is that the Development Team should be able to explain how it can accomplish the Sprint Goal.
-The ability to explain it comes through a thorough understanding of the work at hand, which raises the probability that the team actually can do it in the amount of time they estimate.
+If they can explain their work, it’s a good sign that they have discussed it to a good level of understanding, which raises the probability that the team actually can do it in the amount of time they estimate.
 A team might consider this as a measure of the effectiveness of the meeting.